 The letter to the church in Sardis

 What does a dead church look like?
-How do you give new life in there?
+How do you inject new life into it?
 Curious?
 Check out the letter to Sardis.

 The historical background

-Sardis has definitely the longest history of all.
-The city is perfectly situated in terms of climate (on the edge of a mountain range and a fertile valley).
+Sardis has the longest history of all.
+The city is perfectly situated in terms of climate (it’son the edge of a mountain range and located inside a fertile valley).

-The city was always of great importance, e.g. when it was destroyed by a massive earthquake in 17 B.C., it was rebuilt under the leadership of the Emperor Tiberius, and nine years later it applied for the construction of a temple in honor of the Emperor.
+The city was always of great importance.
+For example, when it was destroyed by a massive earthquake in 17 BC, it was rebuilt under the leadership of the Emperor, and nine years later the city applied out of gratitude for this for the construction of a temple in honor of the Emperor.

 Jesus’s view

-Jesus approached the church in the fullness of the Spirit and reminded them of their call to be light to the world.
+Jesus approached the church in the full power of the Spirit and reminded them of their call to be light to the world.

-There is little praise (only a few who are blameless).
+There is little praise for this church only a few of the believers are blameless.

-But much more rebuke: The church is dead, its works are not complete, and it must act quickly.
+There is a great deal of cencure: The church is dead, its works are not complete, and it must act quickly if is wants to be purposeful.
 What is the problem?

 The problem

-The main problem is their false self-image.
-The overestimation of the city rubbed off on them.
+The main problem is their false self-importance.
+The overestimation of the city’s impregnable state has rubbed off on them, they think they can be a church without the power of the Holy Spirit.

-The reference to being dead and awakening what is about to die has a strong connection to the vision of the dead bones, where the Holy Spirit comes and breathes in new life.
+The reference to being dead and awakening what is about to die has a strong connection to the vision of the valley of dry bones in Ezekiel, where the Holy Spirit comes and breathes in new life.

 The promise

-The white robes are a sign of acquittal in court.
+White robes are a sign of acquittal in a court.

 Sources